-The black-chested snake eagle was also considered sacred and a symbol of God’s power.
+The Zulu also view the black-chested snake eagle as sacred and a symbol of God’s power.

 Eagle Meaning in Ancient Egypt

-For the ancient Egyptians, eagles were symbols of protection.
+For the Egyptians, the eagle was a symbol of protection.
 The goddess Nekhbet was depicted as an eagle with outstretched wings.
-She was the protector of the Pharaoh, and is often shown behind the Pharaoh’s crown.
-Indeed, the Nubian eagle appears on the wall art of many of the temples in Luxor, underscoring the importance of this special bird in ancient Egyptian society.
+She was the protector of the Pharaoh and is often shown behind the Pharaoh’s crown.
+Indeed, the Nubian eagle appears on the wall art of many of the temples in Luxor, underscoring the importance of this special bird in Egyptian society.

 The eagle begged for help.
-And Shamash eventually took pity on her, and mentioned her to King Etana.
+Shamash eventually took pity on her, mentioning her to King Etana.
 Etana had previously come to Shamash for help because he and his wife were not able to have children.
 When learning of the eagle, Etana rescued her and nursed her back to health so she could fly again.

-In Greek mythology, eagles are associated with the mighty god Zeus, who controls all of the forces of nature, including thunder and lightning.
-The Greeks also saw eagles as messengers for the gods, as they were depicted in the Iliad and Odyssey.
+In Greek mythology, the eagle is associated with the mighty god Zeus, who controls all of the forces of nature, including thunder and lightning.
+The Greeks saw eagles as messengers for the gods, as they were depicted in the Iliad and Odyssey.

-Similar to Zeus, in ancient Rome, eagles were special to the god Jupiter.
-Eagles were considered storm birds who could create violent winds by flapping their wings.
-Eagles were also associated with war in ancient Rome, and were depicted carrying thunderbolts like weapons in their talons.
+Similar to Zeus in Greece, the eagle were special to the Roman god Jupiter.
+The Romans saw the eagle as a storm bird who could create violent winds by flapping their wings.
+In addition, the Romans associated the eagle with war.
+Eagles were often depicted carrying thunderbolts like weapons in their talons.
 Eventually, the eagle became a symbol of the Roman Empire.

-In Celtic mythology, Eagles are considered to be among the oldest creatures on Earth, second only to salmon.
-While eagles were not as prominent in Celtic mythology as ravens, in the tale of Blodeuwedd, the character Prince Llew Llaw Gyffes is turned into an eagle.
+The Celts saw the eagle as one of the oldest creatures on Earth, second only to the salmon.
+While the eagle was not as prominent in Celtic mythology as the raven, in the tale of Blodeuwedd, the character Prince Llew Llaw Gyffes is turned into an eagle.
 You can read about this story in my post about owls.

 Eagle Symbolism in the Bible